How to become an accountant

 The earning potential for a recently qualified chartered accountant is also a strong reason to commit to this career.
 The ICAEW has revealed that those awarded chartered accountant status through their professional qualification can expect an average annual wage of £51,000 within two years of completing their accountancy training and passing their final exams.

-In terms of the necessary accounting skills, you'll need more than simply being good at maths.
-Analytical, interpretation and adaptability are important attributes required to communicate accurate financial information, put forward realistic targets and drive business growth.
+In terms of necessary accounting skills, you'll need more than simply being good at maths.
+Analytical, interpretation and adaptability are important attributes required to communicate accurate financial information, set realistic targets and drive business growth.

 1. Study the right accounting qualifications

-So, while maths and economics at A-level followed by an accounting and finance degree may be advantageous, you'd still be able to get the accountancy qualifications and skills you need, as professional bodies provide courses for students and workers at all levels.
+So, while maths and economics at A-level followed by an accounting and finance degree may be advantageous, you can still get the accountancy qualifications and skills you need, as professional bodies provide courses for students and workers at all levels.

-Here are the most popular accountant qualifications from the industry's leading professional bodies:
+Here are the six most popular accountant qualifications in the UK from the industry's leading professional bodies:

-- ACCA (Association of Chartered Certified Accountants) - ACCA qualifications comprise of two levels: Fundamentals and Professionals.
+- ACCA (Association of Chartered Certified Accountants) - ACCA qualifications are comprised of two levels: Fundamentals and Professionals.
 The modules cover a variety of topics from corporate and business law to audit and assurance.
+The ACCA can be achieved within four years but there's a ten-year limit.

-Many accountancy firms accept qualifications from any board, but if you have a set career path in mind, it's worth looking into the preferred accounting qualifications.
+Many accountancy firms accept qualifications from any board, but if you have a set career path in mind, it's worth looking into the preferred accounting designation.

-For example, to become a chartered accountant through ACCA, you'll need to have studied for the qualification and have three years' work experience in a relevant role.
+For example, to become a chartered accountant through ACCA, you must have studied for the qualification and have three years' work experience in a relevant role.
 It usually takes three to four years in total to become fully qualified.

-If you're wondering whether you can become a chartered accountant without a degree, you can apply for the ACCA qualification with a combination of GCSEs and A-levels.
+If you're wondering how to become a chartered accountant without a degree, you can begin the ACCA route at the earliest stage with three GCSEs (including English and Maths) and two A-levels.
 However, already holding a degree or Masters in any subject may make you exempt from some of the exams.
-Even without any formal academic qualifications, you can enter the accounting profession and study at the foundation level.

 See accounting courses for further information on each course provider.